swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 #### Match

+We propose algorithms for extracting a `Match` instance from a given regex from the start, anywhere in the middle, or over the entire `self`.

 ```swift
 extension Collection where SubSequence == Substring {
     /// Returns the first match of the specified regex within the collection.